Most people hate exercise.

 Yes, it’s an essential part of keeping you healthy, but for most people, that’s not enough to motivate them to keep doing it consistently if they hate every second of it.

 A physical practice you enjoy—that you’ll find 10 minutes for even on a really busy day because it just makes you feel better—is gonna take you a lot further than a “perfect” workout you hate doing.
-Consistent practice is the key to long-term success and making a significant impact on your health.
+Consistent practice where you can push yourself is the key to long-term success and making a significant impact on your health.

-Our Vitamin program has helped 16,897 people (and counting!) with making exercise a fun and useful part of their daily lives—something they can look forward to ever day!
+Our Vitamin program has helped 20,172 people (and counting!) with making exercise a fun and useful part of their daily lives—something they can look forward to every day!